WeihangLiu2024/weihangliu2024.github.io/_pages/about.md

 I am currently working toward the doctoral degree, supervised by [Prof. Xin Lou](https://sist.shanghaitech.edu.cn/louxin/main.htm), in electronic and information engineering with School of Information
 Science and Technology, ShanghaiTech University, Shanghai, China.

-My research interests include lightweight algorithms for artificial intelligence and collaborative optimization of software and hardware.
-I am currently working on the deployment and acceleration of 3D computer vision and graphics applications on edge platforms such as NVIDIA Jetson, FPGAs, and ASICs.
+[//]: # (My research interests include lightweight algorithms for artificial intelligence, collaborative optimization of )

+[//]: # (software and hardware and the deployment and acceleration of 3D computer vision and graphics applications on edge )

+[//]: # (platforms such as NVIDIA Jetson, FPGAs, and ASICs.
+And I am currently exploring generative models for 3D vision and the )

+[//]: # (creation of immersive volumetric video experiences.)

+My researches focus on developing efficient computational frameworks for artificial intelligence, with an emphasis on:

+* **Lightweight Algorithm Design:** Creating efficient models for resource-constrained environments.
+* **Software-Hardware Co-optimization:** Collaboratively optimizing algorithmic performance and hardware efficiency.
+* **Edge Computing Deployment:** Accelerating and deploying 3D computer vision and graphics applications on edge platforms, including NVIDIA Jetson, FPGAs, and ASICs.

+And I am currently exploring generative models for 3D vision and the creation of immersive volumetric video experiences.

 # 🔥 News
 - *2025.08*: One paper conditionally accepted by Siggraph Aisa 2025.